PollyHannah/Phylogenomic-study/README.md

 ## About
 This repository houses the details of my bioinformatic pipeline for my phylogenetic analyses of megalocytiviruses, a group of fish pathogens exotic to Australia, and other members of the family *Iridoviridae*.
 A set of core genes are first identified followed by phylogenetic analysis of the core genes.

 Go to the file `setup.md` in this repository, for information about how to set-up a conda environment.
 The same file houses information on how to complete basic tasks like transfering files and fixing errors you might receive while completeing this analysis.
+You will need the following software:
+* Prokka (version 1.14.5)
+* OrthoFinder (version 2.5.4)
+* IQ-TREE2 (version 2.2.0.5)
+* CIAlign (available in python/3.12.3)

 To identify the genetic sequence information for inclusion in this study i generated a database of available sequence data for the genus *Megalocytivirus* and other members of the family *Iridoviridae*.
 That data base can be found in this repository named `megalocytivirus_sequence_data.xlsx`.